 Of course, for sheds and other structures where aesthetics are unimportant, a horizontal security bar that fits into brackets screwed into each side of the door jamb offers great security as well.
 Clearly, the brackets are permanently mounted.

 Locks are another option when you need door security devices.
 Good locks are one of the first lines of defense and will thwart many home invasion attempts.
 Most locks are affordable and can be installed by the homeowner as long as they are comfortable using a few tools.

 Deadbolts, of course, can be part of your security solution.
 They are installed in the door and extend into the door jamb, making forced entry very difficult and very noisy.
 They can be unlocked/locked with a key from the outside and operated with the flip of a knob on the inside.
 Some of these deadbolts can also be operated with a remote control key fob from distances of 20-30 feet.

-Deadbolt locks that provide the highest security may include a high-security strike plate, 3" screws which will penetrate wall framing rather than just the door jamb, and they may use staggered screw placement as well.
+Deadbolt locks that provide the highest security may include a high-security strike plate, three-inch screws which will penetrate wall framing rather than just the door jamb, and they may use staggered screw placement as well.
 Some may even feature anti-saw pins and anti-drill features to thwart intruders who seek to break the lock.
-A good deadbolt should have a 1" throw.
+A good deadbolt should have a one-inch throw.